- Who we are

 Dr Daniel Whittingham is Lecturer in War Studies at the Department of History, University of Birmingham.
 He holds a BA in History from the University of Oxford, and an MA in the History of Warfare from the Department of War Studies at King's College London.
 He completed his PhD at the Department of War Studies, King's College London, in April 2013.
 He joined the BCMH in 2010 and represented the BCMH at the PhD workshop at the ICMH Congress in Amsterdam that year.
 His PhD, a study of the military thought and professional career of Charles E. Callwell, is currently being prepared for publication.

 Dr John Peaty is a Fellow of the Royal Historical Society and of the Royal Geographical Society.
 He holds a PhD and MA in War Studies from King’s College London.
-He is the International Secretary of the British Commission for Military History, the Chair of the Templer Committee of the Society for Army Historical Research, a Founder Member of the Royal Air Force Historical Society, a Life Member of the Institute of Historical Research, a member of the Royal United Services Institute and the Convenor of the Historical Military Mapping Group of the British Cartographic Society.
+He is the Chair of the Templer Committee of the Society for Army Historical Research, a Founder Member of the Royal Air Force Historical Society, a Life Member of the Institute of Historical Research, a member of the Royal United Services Institute and the Convenor of the Historical Military Mapping Group of the British Cartographic Society.
 He has published articles and essays and lectured widely on military history.
 He is an inveterate battlefield tourer.
 He works for the Ministry of Defence, where he was formerly with the Army Historical Branch.
+For many years the International Secretary of the British Commission for Military History he now has responsibility for liaising with groups involved with the maintenance of our military heritage.